This guide will give you all the information you need to research Premiere Pro or get started after you buy Premiere Pro.

 Performance: Final Cut Pro is known for its efficient performance, especially on Mac computers with Apple's M1 chip.
 Adobe Premiere Pro is more resource-intensive, but it has been optimized for both Windows and macOS systems.

-User Interface: Final Cut Pro has a more streamlined and intuitive interface, which may appeal to beginners or users who prefer a simpler workflow.
+User Interface: Final Cut Pro has a more streamlined and intuitive interface, with plenty of user-friendly keyboard shortcuts, which may appeal to beginners or users who prefer a simpler workflow.
 Adobe Premiere Pro offers a more traditional, customizable interface with a steeper learning curve.

 Integration with Other Software: Adobe Premiere Pro has seamless integration with other Creative Cloud apps like After Effects and Photoshop, which can be a significant advantage for users who rely on multiple Adobe apps in their workflow.
 Final Cut Pro, while not part of a larger suite, integrates well with other Apple software like Motion and Compressor.